GermGuardian vs Blueair

 History & Reputation

-GermGuardian entered the air purifier scene as a budget-friendly offshoot of Honeywell, a company with a century-long legacy in HVAC.
-Their goal?
-Make HEPA-level air purification accessible to the average household.
+GermGuardian stepped into the air purifier arena as a low-cost offshoot of Honeywell, a century-old HVAC company, to put HEPA-level air purification in reach of the common household.

 Tech & Filtration